4 min read

 Discover more about Newcastle's green spaces here.

-Music Events
+Music events

 Music

-One of the reasons Newcastle is described as a vibrant city is its booming music scene.
+One of the reasons Newcastle is described as a vibrant city is its fantastic music scene.
 No matter the venue, the adrenaline rush and happiness you experience listening to live music at a concert can’t be replaced by alcohol.

-Crazy Golf
+Crazy golf

 Golf

-Although alcohol can be purchased on site, these city hotspots will definitely be a night to remember without the dreaded hangover the next day.
+Although alcohol can be purchased on-site, these city hotspots will definitely be a night to remember without the dreaded hangover the next day.
 Just remember to have your golfing skills in check!

-Dining Out
+Dining out

 Restaurants

 One of my favourite night-time activities is definitely sampling Newcastle's delicious and diverse restaurant scene.
-From city centre originals like Lola Jeans, Jesmond's Pizza Francesca and Heaton's Butterfly Cabinet to the chain restaurants we all know and love, Newcastle will certainly keep you on your toes with it's range of cuisines and experiences.
+From city centre originals like Lola Jeans, Jesmond's Pizza Francesca and Heaton's Butterfly Cabinet to the chain restaurants we all know and love, Newcastle will certainly keep you on your toes with its range of cuisines and experiences.

-Day Trips
+Day trips

 Days Out-1